-Gases under pressure are gases that are contained in a receptacle at a pressure of 200 kPa (gauge) or more, or which are liquefied or liquefied and refrigerated.
-This hazard category covers four types of gases or gaseous mixtures to address the effects of sudden release of pressure or freezing which may lead to serious damage to people, property, or the environment independent of other hazards the gases may pose.
+Gases under pressure are gases which are contained in a receptacle at a pressure of 200 kPa (gauge) or more at 20 °C, or which are liquefied or liquefied and refrigerated.

+This hazard category covers four types of gases or gaseous mixtures to address the effects of sudden release of pressure freezing or which may lead to serious damage to people, property, or the environment independent hazards of other the gases may pose.